APSDetectors/ADGermaniumStrip/README.md

 The detector is controlled and data transmitted via ZeroMQ server running on a picoZed board which is part of a BNL-develop DAQ system to readout the detector.

 ## Installation notes
+* Note that this build requires EPICS-V4
+* It has not yet been tested with EPICS 7
-* Check the envPaths file for the required EPICS modules, located at:
+* Check the envPaths file for the required EPICS modules and versions, located at:  /ADGermaniumStrip/iocs/germaniumStripIOC/iocBoot/iocGermaniumStrip/envPaths
-** /ADGermaniumStrip-1-0/iocs/germaniumStripIOC/iocBoot/iocGermaniumStrip/envPaths